CodePath-Android-49/AndroidApp_Group49/README.md

 // TODO: Add link to Pitch Presentation Deck

 // STILL NEEDS CHANGES ONCE WE DECIDE ON WHICH PROJECT TO WORK WITH

+# College Anonymouse Chat App

+## 1. User Stories (Required and Optional)

+**Required Must-have Stories**

+ * User can join a server with a randomly generated name that is unique to the user.
+ * User can leave the server and join another.

+**Optional Nice-to-have Stories**

+ * User can change the color of their name
+ * User can have dark or light theme
+ * User can add an @ to another person's name.

+## 2. Screen Archetypes

+ * User opens the app and is greeted with a list of servers.
+THis is the first screen.
+ * Second screen is the chat.
+There will be a keyboard and the chat that will take up 90% of the screen.
+The 10% at the top will be to leave the chat and a settings button.
+ * Settings button will have name color changer and toggling between dark and light theme.

+## 3. Navigation

+**Tab Navigation** (Tab to Screen)

+ * Main menu with servers
+ * Chat screen
+ * Settings

+**Flow Navigation** (Screen to Screen)

+ * Main Menu
+   * Goes into chat
+   * Goes into settings
+ * Chat/Server Screen
+   * Can leave and go into server menu
+   * Can also go into settings
+ * Settings
+    * Goes into menu or chat depending on the last screen the user was on.